-The rollers are what actually control the pointer on the computer display.
+The rollers in a roller mouse are what actually control the pointer on the computer display.
 If the top roller moves then the pointer moves up or down (vertically).
 If the side roller moves then the pointer moves right or left (horizontally).
+In laser mice the laser beam is deflected off of the tiny bumps and dents in whatever surface it is sitting on and that lets it know which direction it is moving.
+However moving the laser mouse up, down, left, and right still moves the pointer up, down, left, or right.
+If the mouse is turned sideways instead of straight, then the pointer will move unpredictably on the screen.